 If you chose to start your personal statement early, you will have time to create a truly impactful document that helps our admissions team and programme directors make their decision within the expected timeframe.
 Not only will you have a better chance of securing a place on your chosen programme, but you could get a decision in principle sooner – giving you more time to prepare.

 3) More time to get ready for studying

 Get it right and applying early could mean you’re accepted early too.
 Once you know you’re beginning your masters soon, you can start properly preparing for the months ahead.

 You’ll have time to devise an online study schedule that fits around your other commitments, and to set up your working space properly, so you can hit the ground running when your online programme starts and get the most from your investment.

 Still have questions about the applications process?
-Our admissions team is on hand to help – get in touch to find out more.
+Our admissions team is on hand to help – please fill out our request for information form to find out more.